Law Enforcement Accreditation

 Chief Phillip L. Crowell, Jr. and all of the men and women of the Auburn Police Department are fiercely proud that the APD is a nationally accredited law enforcement agency.
 Our accreditation status is awarded by the Commission on Accreditation for Law Enforcement Agencies, Inc. (CALEA).

-The assessors, who were on hand in August of 2010, examined all aspects of the Auburn Police Department’s office policies and procedures, management, operations and support services.
+The Commission accredited this agency in 2007, 2010, and again in 2013 after determining that the APD had demonstrated its compliance with all applicable standards during an on-site assessment of the agency.
+The assessors, who were on hand in August of 2013, examined all aspects of the Auburn Police Department’s office policies and procedures, management, operations and support services.

 Verification by CALEA assessors that the Auburn Police Department continues to meet the Commission’s state of the art standards are part of a voluntary process to gain law enforcement re-accreditation, the highest recognition of law enforcement professional excellence.